DIY Oatmeal Body Scrub Recipe With Moisturizing Benefits

 Use a spatula or spoon (never your fingers) to take the amount you are going to use and rub it in circles all over the body.

-Is best using the scrub while in the shower.
+It is best to use the scrub while in the shower.

 When you are done scrubbing, you want to wash it off with warm water.